 Youth philanthropy is a powerful challenge to traditional philanthropy, which, in many ways, perpetuates the systems of power and privilege that it claims to address.
 By putting the decision-making power in the hands of young people—particularly low-income youth of color—youth philanthropy redistributes decision-making power to those most impacted.

-Building Leaders in Innovative New Giving (B.L.I.N.G.) was founded on YLI’s conviction that young people are deeply rooted in their communities and have developed knowledge and expertise from their lived experiences.
+Building Leaders in Innovative New Giving (B.L.I.N.G.) was founded on yli’s conviction that young people are deeply rooted in their communities and have developed knowledge and expertise from their lived experiences.
 This knowledge guides B.L.I.N.G.’s youth grantmakers as they discuss applications and award funding—they have a sharp sense of what projects will be effective for their communities and which projects will address issues that impact youth.

-Opportunities for paid internships as a BLING Youth Grantmaker are open to all San Francisco youth, ages 15-18.
-Interested youth may apply by submitting a completed application.
+Opportunities for paid internships as a BLING Youth Grantmaker are open to all San Francisco youth, ages 14-18.
 Participants are expected to attend weekly meetings for the duration of the school year, and stipend is based upon active participation in the program.